opatiny/S1-INFO1/project/docs/README.md

 ## Phase 3.a (09.12.2020-)

+### Modularization
 Consists in **modularizing** the project -> place each function / set of functions in a different file in order to protect some variables.
 We must control whom has access to what data.
 This was actually pretty much done from the start in my case.

+### Box-Muller noise

+Implemented a function that returns a noise following a gaussian distribution (for weather temperature) using the Box-Muller function.